-The authority blogger shares their formula for their website or traffic acquisition that worked for them, but it might not work for you.
+The authority blogger who shares their formula for how they got massive traffic and earned 6 figures after only 3 months might not work for you.

 Even the good advice?
 Doesn’t mean you should take it.
 For every problem there’s more than one solution.

-I think part of the digital overwhelm we all feel is that we’re bombarded with advice at every turn – everybody is an authority – but are they?
+Part of the digital overwhelm we all feel is that we’re bombarded with advice at every turn — everybody is an expert, a ninja, a guru — but are they?
 Really?
+Is that possible?
 Just because somebody wrote a blog post about a thing, doesn’t necessarily make them an expert on a thing.

 As you process all of the advice you’re taking in, be true to yourself.
 Creating a personal brand means YOU must do YOU.
 It’s a very hard thing to do, it requires a lot of courage.
 But I’m here to tell ya, you are more powerful than you know.